MicrosoftDocs/fabric-docs/docs/data-warehouse/dimensional-modeling-fact-tables.md

 ### Measures

 The sample fact table also has _measures_, like the `Quantity` column.
-Measure columns are typically numeric and commonly additive (meaning they can be summed, among other aggregations).
+Measure columns are typically numeric and commonly additive (meaning they can be summed, and summarized by using other aggregations).
 For more information, see [Measure types](#measure-types) later in this article.

 ### Audit attributes

 The sample fact table also has various _audit attributes_.
 Audit attributes are optional.
-They allow you to track when and how fact records were created or modified, and they can include diagnostic or troubleshooting information raised during the Extract, Transform, and Load (ETL) processes.
+They allow you to track when and how fact records were created or modified, and they can include diagnostic or troubleshooting information raised during Extract, Transform, and Load (ETL) processes.
 For example, you'll want to track who (or what process) updated a row, and when.
-Audit attributes can help diagnose a challenging problem, like when an ETL process stops unexpectedly.
+Audit attributes can also help diagnose a challenging problem, like when an ETL process stops unexpectedly.

 ## Fact table size

 Fact tables vary in size.
-Their size is related to the dimensionality, granularity, number of measures, and amount of history.
-In comparison to dimensions, fact tables are more narrow (fewer columns) but big or even immense in terms of rows (in excess of billions).
+Their size corresponds to the dimensionality, granularity, number of measures, and amount of history.
+In comparison to dimension tables, fact tables are more narrow (fewer columns) but big _or even immense_ in terms of rows (in excess of billions).

 ## Fact design concepts